-The total size of a filing that may be uploaded is 20 megabytes.
+The total size of a filing that may be uploaded is 20 megabytes.212

-Instructions are provided in a FAQ with links to video tutorials.
+Instructions are provided in a FAQ with links to video tutorials.213

 MSPB's customer portal offers some functionality beyond filing appeals and pleadings.
-In addition to filing an appeal, filing pleadings in an ongoing appeal, and filing motions, parties can register as an e-filer, withdraw registration as an e-filer, updated telephone numbers or addresses, and view case information and documents.
+In addition to filing an appeal, filing pleadings in an ongoing appeal, and filing motions, parties can register as an e-filer, withdraw registration as an e-filer, updated telephone numbers or addresses, and view case information and documents.214

 MSPB's customer portal offers a native form for completion of an appeal, which follows a structured-interview format.
 Other downloadable PDFs are available for appeals, designation of a representative, and agreement to meditation.
 The PDF versions of the forms do not allow for electronic signatures, however electronic documents filed by a party registered as an electronic filer are deemed signed per the agency's regulations.
+Party registered as an electronic filer are deemed signed per the agency's regulations.